 The Austin Zoo is a rescue and rehabilitation facility that helps animals from other zoos by facilitating them with their health issues.
 Many of the animals at the facility are retired or endangered.
 Austin Zoo is also an educational and conservation organization.

 Dinosaur enthusiasts will love Dinosaur Park—an outdoor park with life-sized replicas of all their favorites.
 The Thinkery at Austin Children’s Museum is very innovative with hands-on labs and experiments.
 Kids can also explore living history at Pioneer Farms, which offers archery, art projects and plenty of classes and activities.

 Volente Beach is a waterpark with a pirate ship and a sidewinder, plus lots of other great ways to cool off in the Austin sun.
 If you’re a big fan of water, you can also check out Capital Cruises Boat Tours.
 (The bat-watching tour gives you a chance to see the largest urban bat population.)

 Texas is known for its amazing food!
 The Texas Kids Kitchen offers cooking classes and camps for kids who want a taste of the full culinary experience.
 Enjoy food truck culture with Via313 and their gooey delicious pizza.
-Tacos abound in Austin and I’ve heard the best taco truck is said to be Veracruz All Natural—plus it’s super cheap!
+Tacos are everywhere in Austin and I’ve heard that the best taco truck is said to be Veracruz All Natural—plus it’s super cheap!
 Tacodeli is also a fun and funky taco location.
 Enjoy vegetarian fare at Bouldin Creek Café or go meaty with Franklin Barbecue.